ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 Read the Docs has always been a volunteer effort for me.
-I have gotten small amounts from `Gittip`_ over the years, but compared to developer salary, it is peanuts.
+I have gotten small amounts from `Gittip`_ over the years, but compared to developer's salary, it is peanuts.
 It has been a labor of love because I `really believe`_ in improving documentation for developers [#f1]_.